The Value of Ancillary Services for Electrolyzers: Model Formulation

 With separate sets of constraints for upward and downward activated hydrogen flows, it is ensured that all market bids are feasible for any assumed expected activation.
-This is intrinsically a conservative approach, as activation in one direction can be fully or partially cancelled out by activation in the other, which is not accounted for in this formulation.
-However, accounting for this effect requires information regarding the timing and frequency of activation, as the number of \textit{consecutive} hours of activation in one direction is of significance when constrained by tube trailer capacity and minimum demand requirements.
+This is intrinsically a conservative approach, as activation in one direction can be fully or partially canceled out by activation in the other, which is not accounted for in this formulation.
+However, accounting for this effect requires information regarding the timing and frequency of activation, as the number of consecutive hours of activation in one direction is of significance when constrained by tube trailer capacity and minimum demand requirements.
 An alternative approach is to only apply the activation constraints on the \textit{net} activation.
 In the proposed formulation, the risk can be adjusted through the selection of expected activation, $\alpha^{\rm{act \uparrow}}_{t}$ and $\alpha^{\rm{act \downarrow}}_{t}$.
 If set to zero, the model does not take activation into account at all.
-If set to one, the bids are robust in terms of activation in any direction.
+If set to one, the bids are robust in terms of activation in any direction. \begin{newtext} The electrolyzer operator can select the $\alpha$-parameter based on their level of risk aversion.
+For example, if failing to meet the hydrogen demand results in a high penalty, choosing $\alpha = 1$ may be appropriate. \end{newtext}